Myself4626/ucore/README.md

 This is due to a kernel bug in versions `6.11.4`/`6.11.5` which [breaks tailscale status reporting](https://github.com/tailscale/tailscale/issues/13863).
 As many users of uCore do use tailscale, we've decided to be extra cautious and hold back the kernel, even though the rest of stable updated as usual.

-We expect the next update of Fedora CoreOS to be on `6.11.6` per the current state of the testing stream.
+We expect the next update of Fedora bootc to be on `6.11.6` per the current state of the testing stream.
 So uCore will follow when that update occurs.

 ## Features